 The Hidden Costs Most Finance Leaders Overlook

-If a hire doesn't work out in six months, you've paid six months of salary and benefits, lost months of productivity, and now face the entire search cost again.
-Studies estimate the cost of a bad mid-level hire at 1–2x annual salary.
-For a $100,000 accountant, that's $100,000–$200,000.
-MAVI's rigorous vetting dramatically reduces this risk.
+If a hire doesn't work out in six months, you've paid six months of salary and benefits, lost months of productivity, and face the entire search over again.
+Studies estimate the cost of a failed mid-level hire at one to two times annual salary – for a $100,000 accountant, that's $100,000–$200,000.

 Matching the Hiring Method to Your Budget and Timeline

-How to Reduce Your Accounting Hiring Costs Starting Now
+How to Reduce Accounting Hiring Costs

-A $20,000–$30,000 recruiter fee is avoidable.
-MAVI delivers better-vetted candidates faster, with no upfront fee.
+- Skip the recruiter fee.
+A $20,000–$30,000 placement fee is avoidable – MAVI delivers better-vetted candidates faster with no upfront fee.

 MAVI: High ROI for Finance and Accounting Talent